Ricotta

 Cost Context

 At €6.50/kg, a 250g tub costs approximately €1.63 — the standard single-recipe quantity for pasta sauce (4 servings).
-Ricotta is more expensive per kg than mozzarella fior di latte (€12.00/kg) is by weight, but the lower quantity needed per recipe keeps per-serving cost moderate.
+Ricotta is cheaper per kg than mozzarella fior di latte (€12.00/kg), though prices vary by product format and water content.
+The 250g quantity used per recipe makes ricotta the dominant cost driver in ricotta-based pasta, despite its relatively modest per-kg price.